 CAF Breaks Silence With New Update on Senegal and Morocco After AFCON Verdict

-• The governing body stripped Senegal of its title and awarded it to hosts Morocco, a decision that has sparked backlash
+- The governing body stripped Senegal of its title and awarded it to hosts Morocco, a decision that sparked backlash

-• Senegal’s football federation has since indicated it will challenge the verdict at the Court of Arbitration for Sport
+- Senegal’s football federation has since indicated it would challenge the verdict at the Court of Arbitration for Sport

 The Confederation of African Football (CAF) has issued a fresh update on its controversial ruling over the 2025 AFCON final, reaffirming Morocco as champions despite the growing backlash.

-The decision follows an earlier verdict by CAF’s Appeal Board, which overturned Senegal’s 1-0 win on the pitch and awarded the game as a 3-0 forfeit in favour of Morocco.
+The decision follows an earlier verdict by the African football body's Appeal Board, which overturned Senegal’s 1-0 win on the pitch and awarded the game as a 3-0 forfeit in favour of the hosts.

 Source: Getty Images